dmccuk/puppetmanifestgenerator/README.md

 Changelog
 ---------
  * [ Added hostname factorisation.
-All .erb files are checked for the hostname of the server and replaced by @hostname ]
+All .erb files are checked for the hostname of the server and replaced by local fact @hostname ]
  * [ Created a role that can be run on a puppet master based on the files managed by the script ]
  * [ Added the ability to create a "file_line" managed config file in addition to a template ]
  * [ catered for hostnames with - and changed them to _ ]
  * [ Added fstab (mount) as a defualt option.
 It doesn't need to be added to any configs ]
+ * [ Added option to manage users.
+Add list of users to the config file to generate a manifets for them ]

 Dependencies
 ------------
- * To use file_line, download puppetlabs-stdlib to the /opt/HOST_ directory.
- * Puppet version 3.0 or above
+ * Puppet version 3.0 or above.
- * Git
+ * Git.
+ * Install puppetlabs-stdlib to the /opt/HOST_ directory (may be required).

 Usage
 -----